Check out our YouTube channel to see our independent and sponsor-free video reviews.

 ENVE and Zipp, two leading wheelset makers, have taken different approaches to advising cyclists on the compatibility of tubeless bike tires with their hookless rims.

 ENVE tests each tire model and size on its wheels that have been submitted to them by tire companies.
 Tire models and sizes are listed as Approved/Recommended or Not Approved/Incompatible.
-Tires that are not on either list have not been submitted for testing, and ENVE suggests you “contact the tire manufacturer and ask them if their tires are approved.”
+Tires not on either list have not been submitted for testing, and ENVE suggests you “contact the tire manufacturer and ask them if their tires are approved.”

 Zipp lists tire models and sizes that tire companies have told them are compatible with Zipp’s hookless rims.
 Zipp doesn’t do any testing to confirm compatibility.
 Companies that have not communicated the compatibility of their tires are listed with a message to “check with the brand for specifics.”

 In the chart under section 1.
-Aerodynamics, I’ve noted where tires are not compatible with Zipp and ENVE hookless wheels.
+Aerodynamics, I’ve noted if tires are not compatible with Zipp and ENVE hookless wheels.
 I say more when the same tires come out with different compatibility listings in the reviews below.

 What Matters Less